morgant/43f/INSTALLING.md

     /usr/local/bin/43f -c /path/to/config/43f.conf run

-Please note that, if using `launchd`, the `launchd.plist` syntax requires that each argument be specified in a different string in the `ProgramArguments` key,
+Please note that, if using `launchd`, the `launchd.plist` syntax requires that each argument be specified in a different string in the `ProgramArguments` dictionary, so:
-so:

     <key>ProgramArguments</key>
     <array>